go-kit/kit/tracing/README.md

 `kit/transport/grpc`.
 The bindings are highlighted in the [addsvc] example.
 For more information regarding Zipkin feel free to visit [Zipkin's Gitter].

+## OpenCensus

+Go kit supports transport and endpoint middlewares for the [OpenCensus] instrumentation library.
+OpenCensus provides a cross language consistent data model and instrumentation libraries for tracing and metrics.
+From this data model it allows exports to various tracing and metrics backends including but not limited to Zipkin, Prometheus, Stackdriver Trace & Monitoring, Jaeger, AWS X-Ray and Datadog.
+Go kit uses the [opencensus-go] implementation to power its middlewares.

 ## OpenTracing

 Go kit supports the [OpenTracing] API and uses the [opentracing-go] package to